 The magnification of a lens is the ratio of the image size to the object size:

-$m = \frac{n}{h}$ size) and h is the object height (desired object resolution size). -- m - f' m = \overline{OD} n j This is the governing equation for many object and image plane parameters. h OD
+$m = \frac{h'}{h}$ Where m is the magnification, h' is the image height (pixel size) and h is the object height (desired object resolution size). n 3120).

 By similar triangles, the magnification is alternatively given by: